sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ## Cut & Paste

 Lets get this out of the way now.
-Cut and paste is not allowed from COSMOS outwards.
-So you can't copy in COSMOS and ctrl-v to a window on your local machine.
-You can paste into COSMOS using the clipboard which is located on the left side of the screen.
+Cut and paste is **not** allowed from COSMOS outwards, i.e you **cannot** `ctrl-c` in COSMOS and `ctrl-v` to a window on your local machine.
+You *can* paste *into* COSMOS using the clipboard which is located on the left side of the screen.
 Click on the arrow to pull it out.

 The easiest way to C&P is to mount a COSMOS-SENS folder on to your local machine, and then just have a simple text file open in this window that can be open on both COSMOS and your local computer.
 This can then be a two-way clipboard between the two systems.